Walks from Season Four - Saltburn-by-the-Sea

 - Once you are ready to descend, follow the wall on your right down the hill, and go through the gap in the fence.
 Follow the clear path as it heads towards the far fence, and go through the gap.

-- Walk toward the building on the left, and investigate the remains of this old church, before carefully crossing the railway line again through the gates.
+- Walk toward the building on the left, and investigate the remains of what looks like an old church... before carefully crossing the railway line again through the gates.

 - Follow the clear path across the field and over the stile.
 This is now the Cleveland Way / England Coast Path.
 Before heading off, have a look at the information board which explains more about the buildings and the coasts’ heritage.